tomMoulard/tomMoulard/terraform/README.md

  - root account setup
  - infrastructure setup

+do not forget to setup corresponding aws account (e.g., `aws configure --profile tommoulard-s3`).

 ## backups

 To create a backup, you need to fill up a tfvars file like: